 We infuse our Coconut Body Oil (and many of our other products) with herbs so that it brings nourishing antioxidants with it as it penetrates deep into your skin but we also like to use it on its own because it's an amazing ingredient that you can use in your daily routine.

-1. Makeup Remover
+1. Makeup remover

 Before you spend money on a product designed to remove makeup, consider using coconut oil to do the trick.
-You can use a cotton ball and just a bit of oil and use it to wipe eye makeup off.
+You can use a cotton ball and just a bit of coconut oil and use it to wipe eye makeup off.

 If your skin is not oily, you can do all over your face to remove the last bits of foundation after cleansing.
 Those with oily skin may be better off using grapeseed oil to remove facial makeup.

-2. As a Leave-in Conditioner
+2. As a leave-in conditioner

 This super moisturizer will help restore shine and softness to dry, overworked hair.

-3. Oil Pulling
+3. Oil pulling

 Have you started oil pulling yet?
 Have you heard what oil pulling is?
 If not, get the full scoop here.

 You can’t get much more natural than pure coconut oil as your lip balm.
 It does the trick, relieving chapped lips and giving your pout a shiny finish.
 We love using sample kit containers to store coconut oil, plus a drop or two of peppermint essential oil.
 This makes for a super refreshing lip treatment.
 We recommending kissing someone ASAP after applying.

 Check out this article where we talk about ways you can reuse your ASC bottles and tubs!